-Encourage children to look for a suitable place to build an elf house then get to work.
+Encourage children to look for a suitable place to build an elf house then find some natural materials and get to work.
 Gather some twigs to make a basic teepee then cover it with fallen leaves to make it cosy.
 Can you find some small sticks to be tables, chairs or beds?

 To welcome elves to their new home, leave them a housewarming gift like a set of acorn cups, or a posy of petals.

 Next time you visit the woods with your family, why not make a feast for your fairy friends?
 You can throw a tea party using natural items from the forest floor.
 Keep your eyes peeled for…

 - a table for the banquet – a small tree stump would be ideal

 - little leaf plates

 - delicious food fairies and elves would like to eat, such as flower petals or seeds